 ARTISTS STUDIOS & TOURS

 Accomplished and varied artists have been attracted to Lummi Island for years, and many island artists participate in our three annual Artist Tours.
 These tours attract visitors from the mainland as well as islanders interested in learning about local artists' recent works.
 The tours are held on Saturday and Sunday of Memorial and Labor Day weekends, and on a weekend in mid-November.
 Local artistic talents include potters, sculptors, fiber, wood, and glass artists, and painters.
-If you aren’t fortunate enough to visit during an Artist Tour weekend, a few island artists, like Nancy of Lummi Island Knitwear & Designs, are open to the public on a daily basis.
+If you aren’t fortunate enough to visit during an Artist Tour weekend, a few island artists, like Nancy of Lummi Island Knitwear & Yarns, are open to the public on a daily basis.
 We are so fortunate to be an island home to so many beloved island artists; learn more about these creative islanders and their work here.

 Island resident and artist, Ann Morris, opens up Sculpture Woods, her 15-acre open-air sculpture gallery to the public every first Saturday of the month from 10am-5pm; admission is free.
 Visitors are welcome to walk among the larger-than-lifesize bronze sculptures on her forested waterfront property.
 Sculpture Woods also includes a small indoor gallery of Ann’s more delicate sculptures and works made of bone, seaweed, and other natural materials.
 Recently, Ann Morris generously donated Sculpture Woods to Western Washington University.
 The property is a treat for anyone who visits, whether it’s in the rain or the sunshine.